 Sometimes dogs are just excited!
 Barking when you come home, before going out for a walk or before feeding time are all events when dogs can just get so excited that they cannot contain themselves – and this is pretty normal.
 This type of barking can be controlled through training and by not reinforcing the excitement.

 Dogs do not communicate the way people do, so they express themselves through vocalizations.
 Whines, barks and howls are their way of communicating with other dogs, sounding the alarm when someone is at the door, dealing with pain, telling you they are stressed or anxious about something, etc. It may be helpful to try and uncover what your dog is trying to tell you, or by having your dog see a veterinarian to rule out any medical causes for their behavior.

 Lifestyle Changes to Reduce Barking

 If you are taking your dog out for walks and they come home and still bark excessively, walk them even more until they return home exhausted.
-If you do not have the time or the ability to take your dog out for long walks, consider hiring a dog walker or taking your dog to a doggie daycare where they can run and play with friends all day.
+If you do not have the time or the ability to take your dog out for long walks with a leash and harness, consider hiring a dog walker or taking your dog to a doggie daycare where they can run and play with friends all day.